apache/incubator-teaclave-trustzone-sdk/docs/emulate-and-dev-in-docker.md

 provides shell access to the guest VM's normal world.

 **Terminal B** (Inside Guest VM):
-From this shell, you’ll notice that the artifacts synced in **Step 3** are already available in the current working directory.
-This shared directory is mounted between the host and the guest VM, so any changes made—either inside or outside QEMU—are immediately reflected on both sides.
+From this shell, you'll find that the artifacts synced in **Step 3** are already available in the current working directory.
+Additionally, the `ta/` and `plugin/` subdirectories are automatically mounted to be used by TEE OS during TA execution and plugin loading.

+For more details on the mount configuration, refer to the `listen_on_guest_vm_shell` command in the development environment.

 ```bash
 # tree
 .